boot2docker/boot2docker/README.md

 partition, and install an MBR.

 ## Configuring NFS (OSX)
-- To improve the speed of Boot2Docker drastically, you will want to set it up to use NFS instead of the Virtual box sharing option.
+To improve the speed of Boot2Docker drastically, you will want to set it up to use NFS instead of the Virtual box sharing option.

+The easiest approach is to use this [automated script](scripts/enable_nfs.rb)

+For the manual breakdown, see the following:
 - First set up your host machine's NFS server:
   - Add this to /etc/exports on your mac